Heartbreak for Kohli and India as Australia wins the Cricket World Cup for 6th time. Head hits 137

 Earlier, after Australia boldly decided to field first, Sharma provided another quick start for the home side, hitting four fours and three sixes.
 It made up for Shubman Gill’s tame dismissal for four runs.
 Sharma and Kohli put on 46 off 32 balls, hitting a flurry of boundaries to the delight of the Ahmedabad crowd.

-Maxwell got rid of the dangerous Sharma who had hit the spinner for a six and a four, but was greedy in going for another big shot only for Head, running back from cover, to hold a stunning diving catch to dismiss him.
+Maxwell removed the dangerous Sharma, who had hit the spinner for a six and a four, but was greedy in going for another big shot only for Head, running back from cover, to hold a stunning diving catch.

 India found itself at 81-3 before Kohli and Rahul stabilized the hosts with 67 runs for the fourth wicket.
 However, they could only add 50 runs from 88 balls as Australia began to take control of the match.